electrikmilk/cherri/language/actions.md

 ## Non-standard actions

-Once standard actions are finished being implemented, or a non-standard action is contributed, it is planned to have these actions use an `import` syntax so that they do not take up memory and compile time if they don't have to.
+Once standard actions are finished being implemented, or a non-standard action is contributed, it is planned to implement an `import` syntax to use a library of non-standard actions so that they do not take up memory and compile time if they don't have to.

 ## Can I contribute actions, even non-standard actions?